Text saying Faculy Mentoring Plans

 • Mentors, as well as other faculty and administrators, may be called upon to have lunch with all mentees to provide general advice on how to be a successful faculty member.

-• Mentor should be in contact twice per semester (if possible) about the junior faculty's career and activities.
+• Mentor should be in contact twice per semester (if possible) about the mentee's career and activities.

-• Mentor should discuss annual performance reports and reviews with the junior faculty member: how to prepare, what to expect, how to deal with different outcomes.
+• Mentor should discuss annual performance reports and reviews with the mentee: how to prepare, what to expect, how to deal with different outcomes.
 Previewing the document before it is submitted to the department and providing guidance on finalizing it will be helpful to the mentee.

 Responsibilities of the Mechanical Engineering Department